plone/training/docs/voltohandson/introtoblocks.md

 ## Blocks settings

 We need to configure the project to make it aware of a new block by adding it to the object configuration for that we need the 2 blocks components we created and a svg icon that will be displayed in the blocks chooser.
-This will gain be done in the projects config file
+This will again be done in the projects config file:

-Import those before the `import '@plone/volto/config';` line:

 ```js
 import { SliderBlockView, SliderBlockEdit } from "@package/components";